Chip-Biscuit/The-Hobbit-2003-PC-Fix/README.md

 ***It is possible for you to set your own key for this inside of d3d8.ini under***

+just incase you dont have acess to the (subtract) - key on your keyboard then follow the instructions below:

 [INPUT]
 AlwaysHoldVK=0x6D  -> default is numpad - (subtract)